-“She’ll leave now or I’ll be forced to involve your parents in this matter,” Sabian threatened.
+“She’ll leave now or I will involve your parents in this matter,” Sabian threatened.

 Arianna did not want to get Shamone into trouble.
 “It’s okay Your Highness, I’ll leave.
-I wouldn’t want the addle-patted lackwit to cough up a fur ball.”
+I wouldn’t want the addlepated lackwit to cough up a fur ball.”

 “Why you little––”

-Shamone quickly stepped in front of Arianna before Sabian could wring her neck.
-“Actually, you’ll stay because I want you to stay.”
+Shamone stepped in front of Arianna before Sabian could wring her neck.
+“You’ll stay because I want you to stay.”

 Sabian narrowed his eyes.
 “It’s not about what you want Your Highness.
-If you’ve not forgotten you’ve been grounded for at least another week, which also means that you are not to receive any visitors, especially ill-mannered little brats like this one.”
+If you’ve not forgotten you are grounded for at least another week, which also means you are not to receive any visitors, especially ill-mannered little brats like this one.”